c0d3d-net/User.Injection.Collection/README.md

 # User.Injection.Collection

 A collection of CSS and JS Injection code for websites.
+For perfect function use additionally "AdBlocker Ultimate" Extension for your Browser.

 ## Files